aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 304 Not Modified

 Indicates that the resource has not been modified since the version specified by the request headers `If-Modified-Since` or `If-None-Match`.
 In such case, there is no need to retransmit(重發) the resource since the client still has a previously-downloaded copy.

+#### 305 Use Proxy

+The requested resource is available only through a proxy, the address for which is provided in the response.